brynsroberts/MS-Dial-Batch-Alignment/README.md

 # MS-Dial-Batch-Alignment
-Use for large data sets that cannot be processed in a single batch using MS-Dial.
-Will take excel export sheet and align features.

-Name: Bryan Roberts
-Date: 8/8/2019
-Description: Takes different batches of excel sheets in the same folder as script from the same LC-MS run and combines features into a new excel sheet called "results.xlsx".
+Takes different batches of excel sheets in the same folder as script from the same LC-MS run and combines features into a new excel sheet called "results.xlsx".
 Features are aligned based on annotation name.
 Steps for getting matching annotation names:
 -process initial batch with ~200 samples and all MSMS samples